Deployment: Invicti Platform on-demand

 If Invicti is unable to identify a user session pattern, you have to configure one manually.
 The important point is that the responses sent by the web server differ between those of a logged-in user and those of a user who is NOT logged in.
 Identify a reliable difference the scanner can use to verify that it's logged into the site.

-Once you have identified and configured the session pattern, you can verify it by clicking Check Pattern at the top of the right-hand side panel.
+Once you've identified and configured the session pattern, you can verify it by clicking Check pattern at the top of the right-hand side panel.

-There are 3 options for session pattern validation:
+There are three options for session pattern validation:

 Option 1: Validate by visual/text pattern on a web page

 - Identify a visual difference on one of the web pages.
-Some web pages show, for example, a "Your Basket" link, only to logged-in users, or perhaps the name of the logged-in user is displayed.
-In such cases, you can instruct the LSR which page to go to by typing in the Session Validation Request text area:
+Some web pages show, for example, a "Your Basket" link, only to logged-in users, or perhaps the page displays the name of the logged-in user.
+In such cases, you can instruct the LSR which page to go to by typing in the Session validation request text area:

 GET https://juice-shop.herokuapp.com/profile HTTP/1.1 - Then set the drop-down labeled "Session VALID if:" to pattern is found in response, and enter the logged-in specific text or user name to the Pattern field.